vossstef/tang_nano_20k_c64/README.md

 ## Flash program
 *M0 Dock Bl616 Firmware:*<br>Have a look MiSTeryNano readme chapter 'Installation of the MCU firmware' to get an idea how to install the needed Firmware.<br>
 *FPGA bitstream:*<br>
-For proper operation program .fs bitsteam to 'external Flash' and power cycle the board.
+For proper operation program .fs bitsteam to 'external Flash' and power cycle the board.<br>
 Just SRAM load will not be sufficient.<br>
 *c1541 DOS ROM:*<br>
 Memory Layout SPI Flash:<br>
 0x000000 reserved for FPGA bitstream<br>